off-lineLabs/community/CONTRIBUTING.md

 - Check if the enhancement has already been suggested
 - Use a clear and descriptive title
 - Provide a detailed description of the suggested enhancement
-- Explain why this enhancement would be useful
+- Explain why this enhancement would be useful and how it aligns with our core principles
 - List any similar features in other applications if applicable
+- Consider the cost vs. benefit (see Principle 4: Focused Utility)

 ### 📝 Documentation